OMA Logo

 Both Wegovy and Zepbound are now available for eligible cash-paying patients—regardless of dose strength:

-- NovoCare Pharmacy offers Wegovy (semaglutide) in all dose strengths via home delivery to uninsured or commercially insured individuals without obesity drug coverage.
+• NovoCare Pharmacy offers Wegovy (semaglutide) in all dose strengths available via home delivery and in most pharmacies to uninsured or commercially insured individuals without obesity drug coverage.

 These programs apply only to self-pay patients and are not covered by insurance.
 They do not count toward deductibles or out-of-pocket maximums.

 Insurance coverage varies and will affect many patients’ choices about going on weight loss medications.
-Medicare does not cover weight loss drugs.
+Currently, Medicare does not cover obesity medications.

 How do they affect weight regain?

-AOMs may counter the effects of metabolic adaptation and prevent weight regain.
-After weight reduction, the body metabolically adapts, often causing an increase in hunger hormones and a decrease in satiety hormones and resting metabolic rate, all of which can contribute to weight regain.
-If the patient achieves clinically meaningful weight reduction with anti-obesity medications and if the clinician and patient feel that the medication is helping to avoid weight regain, then a weight reduction plateau should not be considered a point where medication should be discontinued, but rather the medication should be continued for weight reduction maintenance.
+Obesity medications may counter the effects of metabolic adaptation and prevent weight regain.
+After weight reduction, the body metabolically adapts, often causing an increase in hunger hormones, a decrease in satiety hormones, and a reduced resting metabolic rate, all of which can contribute to weight regain.
+If the patient achieves clinically meaningful weight reduction with obesity medications and if the clinician and patient feel that the medication is helping to avoid weight regain, then a weight reduction plateau should not be considered a point where medication should be discontinued, but rather the medication should be continued for weight reduction maintenance.

 What are the differences between OTC and prescription weight loss medications?